PCB Ringing: What Causes and How to Reduce Ringing In Circuit Boards

 In my very first electrical engineering lab, we built a printed circuit to debounce the output of a switch.
 I remember seeing the original jumpy signal and then the debounced output on the screen of an oscilloscope.
 I felt a profound sense of unease that something so innocuous in our lives could be so...messy.
 It’s a good thing that my freshman self didn’t know that was just the beginning of my distress over signal frequency noise and artifacts.
 Ringing is one of those effects that can be particularly frustrating for product performance.

-When we’re talking about Printed Circuit Boards, or other electronic systems, ringing is a voltage or current output that oscillates like a ripple on a pond when it’s seen on an oscilloscope.
+When we’re talking about a Printed Circuit Board or other electronic systems, ringing is a voltage or current output that oscillates like a ripple on a pond when it’s seen on an oscilloscope.
 The oscillation is a response to a sudden change in the input signal, like turning it on or switching.

-The oscillation often takes the output signal frequency out of tolerance on both the high and low end, and gradually smoothes out.
+The oscillation often takes the output signal frequency out of tolerance on both the high and low end, and gradually smooths out.
 The time it takes for the oscillations to fall within a tolerable error range is called the settling time.

 Because of the characteristic shape of the output signal, ringing is sometimes called “ripple.”
 However, ripple usually refers more specifically to output when using AC switched power supplies, if the supply doesn’t properly or adequately suppress the AC waveform.